dsbutler101/grit/docs/scenarios/google/gke/operator/index.md

 ### `node_config` object

 This object configures the node group.
 It creates and adds each node to the GKE cluster.

-See [gke module's variable declaration](../../../../modules/google/gke/internal/variables.tf) for the currently supported configuration.
+For the current supported configuration, see [gke module's variable declaration](../../../../modules/google/gke/internal/variables.tf).
-See [container_cluster node_config documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster#nested_node_config) for more details.
+For more details, see [container_cluster node_config documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster#nested_node_config).

 Notes:

 - All nodes created with the `google/gke` module are:
-  - tagged with `gke-node` & `grit-gke` in addition to the tags configured in `node_config.tags`.
+  - Tagged with `gke-node` and `grit-gke` in addition to the tags configured in `node_config.tags`.
-  - labeled with the module's `labels` in addition to the labels configured in `node_config.labels`.
+  - Labeled with the module's `labels` in addition to the labels configured in `node_config.labels`.
-- Following config are set when not explicitly set on `node_config`:
+- The following configurations are set when not explicitly set on `node_config`:
-  - `oauth_scopes`: defaults to `["https://www.googleapis.com/auth/logging.write", "https://www.googleapis.com/auth/monitoring"]`.
+  - `oauth_scopes`: Defaults to `["https://www.googleapis.com/auth/logging.write", "https://www.googleapis.com/auth/monitoring"]`.
-  - `metadata`: defaults to `{disable-legacy-endpoints = "true"}`.
+  - `metadata`: Defaults to `{disable-legacy-endpoints = "true"}`.

 ## Usage